iancleary/dev-notes/README.md

 ## Features

+- Makefile and install scripts (local computer setup)
-- ansible (server configuration and infrastructure as code)
+- Ansible (server configuration and infrastructure as code)

 ## Notes about Netlify configuration